Kouzin1/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 File 8-sumlistint.c is a function that returns the sum of all data (n) of a listint_t linked list.
 File 9-insert_nodeint.c is a function that inserts a new node at a given position.
 File 10-delete_nodeint.c is a function that deletes the node at the index of a listint_t linked list.
+File 100-reverse_listint.c is a function that reverses a linked list.
 File lists.h is the header file containing all these function prototypes and the data structure listint_t.